Outdoor Recreation

 Books & Maps

-A new book, Day Hiking: Eastern Washington - Kettles-Selkirks Columbia Plateau Blue Mountains, is now available to pre-order.
-The targeted publish date is May 15, 2013.
-This book features 125 day hikes throughout the eastern Washington region.
-Who better to cover such a large geographic area than long-time eastern Washington expert Rich Landers, partnered with Day Hiking guru Craig Romano?
+Day Hiking: Eastern Washington (published in 2013) features 125 day hikes throughout the eastern Washington region.
+Who better to cover such a large geographic area than long-time eastern Washington expert Rich Landers, partnered with Day Hiking guru Craig Romano.

 Fishes of the Columbia Basin

 Dennis Dauble published Fishes of the Columbia Basin which is an easy-to-use guide that includes handy references to fish species, locations of Columbia River tributaries and dams, websites related to fish and fishing, plus 147 illustrations and 16 pages of color plates.
-To learn more about this book, visit Keokee Books.
+To learn more about this book, visit Keokee Books (published in 2016).

-Benchmark Maps publishes several maps for this region that are shown below.
-They are great for locating campgrounds, parks and monuments, wildlife areas, boating and fishing locations, game management units and public lands.
+Benchmark Maps publishes several maps for this region that are great for locating campgrounds, parks and monuments, wildlife areas, boating and fishing locations, game management units and public lands.